-A wave which generally travels continuously in a medium of the same direction without the change in its amplitude is known as a travelling wave or a progressive wave.
+A wave that generally travels continuously in a medium of the same direction without the change in its amplitude is known as a traveling wave or a progressive wave.

 Let us consider the example of a progressive wave on a string.
-Here, we will describe the relation.
+Here, we will describe the relationship.

 In the subjects of Maths and Physics, we will see that this topic is very much related.
 A propagating dynamic disturbance is known as the waves of one or even more than one quantity.
 We will discover further about the waves and its progressiveness in this article.

 What is Progressive Wave

 An equation generally can be formed to represent generally the displacement of a particle that is vibrating in a medium through which a wave passes.
 Thus, we can see that each particle of a progressive wave executes simple harmonic motion of the same period and amplitude differing in phase from each other.